user-3410/user-3410/WORK_METHODOLOGY.md

 # Senior Software Engineer Work Methodology

 ## Work Style
 Clear, direct, and precise communication.
-Short and focused meetings, with thorough prior preparation.
+Short, focused meetings, always supported by thorough preparation.

+According to the 16Personalities test, I match the **Mediator (INFP)** profile, which aligns with my tendency toward empathy, adaptability, and value-driven problem solving.
+This balance allows me to combine logical and literal thinking with a strong sense of collaboration and creativity.

 ## New Solution Implementation Process

-1. **Analyze the problem** and gather all available information about the situation.
+1. **Analyze the problem** and gather all relevant information.
-2. **Create a diagram, model, or outline** of the current situation.
+2. **Model the current state** using a diagram, outline, or equivalent representation.
-3. **Create a diagram, model, or outline** of the proposed solution.
+3. **Model the proposed solution** in the same way.
-4. **Discuss with the team** whether the proposed solution meets expectations through small self-regulating teams that coordinate among themselves
+4. **Review with the team** to ensure the proposed solution meets expectations, leveraging small self-regulating teams that coordinate among themselves.
-5. **Revise the diagram** based on feedback.
+5. **Revise the model** based on feedback.
 6. **Implement the solution**.
-7. **Include the diagram and its explanation** in the technical documentation.
+7. **Update technical documentation** with the final diagram and explanation.
-8. **Mark documentation as complete** in the user story, indicating completion status.
+8. **Mark the documentation as complete** in the user story to indicate full completion.

+---

-Note: Software design is not about writing code.
-Code is the final stage of a much larger and more complex process that involves systems and process analysis.
+**Note:** Software design goes far beyond coding.
+Code is only the final stage of a broader process that involves systems thinking, analysis, and design.